Kontor/Office

 The lighting solutions consists partly of a desk lamp from Mijia, see picture further down on the page, acquired March 2019 after this got Apple Home support.
 Contrary to the old desklamp, this one is “smart” and can both be controlled from phone/tablet/etc. and allows adjusting of light color and brightness (including some predefined profiles for reading, computer work, etc.).
 This lamp is now integrated into the Good Morning and Good Night scenes so that they turn on and off automatically.

-In case we need more light, there is also a ceiling lamp, equipped with a Philips Hue E27 smart bulb.
+In case we need more light, there is also a Calex smart ceiling lamp here, see picture below.
 The need for more light really only happens when the desk lamp is turned off, therefore the motion sensor has been programmed, in the Eve app, so that the ceiling light only turns on when motion is detected and desk lamp is off, see screenshot below.
+In addition, since this smart ceiling lamp can produce very bright light, up to 2,350 lumen, it is used as extra light in video meetings.

 Stacks Image 664